Electric car battery life: how to preserve your battery

 How to prolong your electric car battery’s life

 1. Don’t overcharge it: keeping your electric car fully charged can actually damage it.
-That said, most electric cars will stop charging when they reach capacity.
+That said, most electric cars stop charging when they reach capacity.

 2. While electric-car batteries have a built-in thermal management system to keep them cool, it’s still worth seeking out a shady spot on a hot day, or even a garage or car port if you plan to charge at home.